Working Remotely in Cusco, Peru

 — the rugged terrain of the 26-mile Inca Trail, where I trekked across the Andes and Dead Woman’s Pass at nearly 14,000 feet elevation on my way to Machu Picchu.
 Mountainous landscapes bled into jungles and cloud forests, and the magical Inca sites cut through the fog around every bend.

-If you’re subscribed my newsletter/publication ✍️ Diary of an Author on Substack, you’ve already heard about some of these adventures, and in this blog I’ll break down all of my favorite things about Peru along with recommendations of where to eat, where to stay, and what to do for digital nomads and remote workers.
+If you’re subscribed my newsletter From the Desk of Amy Suto on Substack, you’ve already heard about some of these adventures, and in this blog I’ll break down all of my favorite things about Peru along with recommendations of where to eat, where to stay, and what to do for digital nomads and remote workers.

 Where to Stay in Cusco, Peru for Digital Nomads and Remote Workers

-My partner Kyle and I stayed at the top floor of the MOAF Hotel in the heart of Cusco, and I can’t recommend this hotel enough.
-We were here as part of a WiFi Tribe trip, so our travel group rented out the whole hotel.
+My partner Kyle and I stayed in the top floor of the MOAF Hotel* in the heart of Cusco, and I can’t recommend this hotel enough.
+We were here as part of a bigger nomad trip, so our travel group rented out the whole hotel.
 I can’t speak to what it’s like if you’re just one guest at the hotel, but the staff were super nice and the hotel is gorgeous.
 It’s run by a family of architects who converted a house into a hotel, and it’s nestled in a perfect little neighborhood right off the main plaza.

 I highly recommend staying as close to the main plaza as possible as there’s so much to do here, and the further away you get the less dense the restaurants and shops will be.
 You don’t have to worry about “touristy” areas because, well, everything is touristy — but tastefully so.
 The vegan restaurants aren’t for the locals, but they’re some of the best food you’ve ever had in your life.